Publication Ethics and Malpractice

-If you have not included or cannot include one of these statements in your manuscript, please provide the reason or an alternative statement here and in the manuscript.
+If you have not included or cannot include one of these statements in your manuscript, please provide the reason or an alternative statement in the manuscript.

 Ethical Standards Form

-Hereby, I /insert author name/ consciously assure that for the manuscript /insert title/ the following is fulfilled:
+Hereby, I /insert author name/ consciously assure that for the manuscript /insert title/ the following was fulfilled:

 1) This material is the authors' original work, which has not been previously published elsewhere.

 2) The paper is not currently being considered for publication elsewhere.

 3) The paper reflects the authors' research and analysis truthfully and completely.

 4) The paper properly credits the meaningful contributions of co-authors and co-researchers.

 5) The results are appropriately placed in the context of prior and existing research.

 6) All sources used are properly disclosed (correct citation).